 I already mentioned my excitement for the food bar in my post on Arakataka back in August.
 At that time I didn’t know about the bar concept before we arrived, and we had already booked a regular table in the restaurant.
 I am sure my table companion, Linn, can confirm that I was a bit distracted by the whole idea of a food bar within a restaurant.
 I remember I ran back and forth and looked at the other menu.
 Obviously, I wanted to experience that one too!
 The great thing about the bar, though, is that it’s drop-in only.
-First come, first serve, and usually there’s a seat or two spare.
-Because of that, I have returned many times since then!
+That means first come, first serve, and usually, there’s a seat or two spare.
+Because of that, I have returned many times since then.
 The last time I was there I bumped into my foodie friend Lars.
 You can read his story (in Norwegian) on the food blog Lars Spiser.

+At Matbaren, Arakataka’s chefs make comfort food.
+It’s all about simple dishes with very few ingredients.
+Classic elements like oysters are there, of course.
+Each and every one of the dishes are affordable, but never at the expense of high quality.
 The fermented celeriac bread with løyrom deserves a special mention.
 This dish is packed with flavor and so unique in its crispy, buttery consistency.
 We asked the head chef, Ronny Kolvik, about it.
 He told us, as I expected, that the recipe was inspired by the famous fermented potato bread at restaurant Amass.
 I can still remember that bread from when I had it at Amass in the summer of 2014.
 It was the best part of the entire meal, and I was hoping for more bread every time I finished it.
 Ronny’s version is possibly even better.
 I shall return to Amass shortly and find out.

 Have you not been to the food bar at Arakataka yet?
 Why are you still reading this?
 Go there now!